mkusmiy/introduction-to-go/task-list.md

 We can fix this and control the output of the JSON with a _tag_.

-The format of the JSON tag is documented on the [https://golang.org/pkg/encoding/json/#Marshal]( `json.Encode` ) method.
+The format of the JSON tag is documented on the [`json.Encode`](https://golang.org/pkg/encoding/json/#Marshal) method.

 The code for this exercise is in `$GOPATH/src/exercises/jsonenc`